EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

     }
 ```

-This step will set the `IPV_V6ONLY` to false, so that this AF_INET6 socket can handle both IPv4 and IPv6 traffic simultuously, what we call is "Dual Stack Support"!.
+This step will set the `IPV_V6ONLY` to false, so that this AF_INET6 socket can handle both IPv4 and IPv6 traffic simultaneously, what we call is "Dual Stack Support"!.

 >[!NOTE]
 > IPV6_V6ONLY (since Linux 2.4.21 and 2.6)